Fading Coder

 GET /_cluster/health

-• Green: All primary and replica shards are active.
+• green: All shards and replicas are active.

-• Yellow: All primary shards are active, but some replicas are not.
+• yellow: All primary shards are active, but some replicas are missing.

 Index Configuration